-The term 'Mortgage Broker' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Mortgage Broker' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A mortgage broker is a firm or sole proprietorship that performs a role as an intermediary between banks and businesses or individuals who are looking for mortgage loans.
 Even though banks have always vended their own mortgage products, mortgage brokers have gradually taken a larger and larger share of the loan originating market as they seek out direct lenders and banks that have the specific products that a customer wants or needs.

 Nowadays, sixty-eight percent of all loans begin with mortgage brokers in the United States, making them by far and away the biggest vendors of mortgage products for banks and lenders.
 The remaining thirty-two percent of loans come from banks own direct marketing efforts and retail branch efforts.
 Mortgage broker fees are separate from the bank mortgage fees.
 They are based on the loans’ amounts themselves and range from commonly one to three percent of the total loan amount.

 Mortgage brokers are mostly regulated in order to make sure that they comply with finance laws and banking rules in the consumer’s jurisdiction.
 This level of regulation does vary per state.
 Forty-nine of the fifty states have their own laws or boards that regulate mortgage lending within their state’s borders.
 The industry is similarly governed by ten different federal laws that are applied by five federal agencies for enforcement.